haodu007/hugo-academic/content/publication/logpart-paper/index.md

 publication: In *Proceedings of ISSAC'23*
 #publication_short: In *Proceedings of {ISSAC}'23*

 abstract: We present two evaluation-based algorithms, one for computing logarithmic parts and the other for determining complete logarithmic parts in transcendental function integration.
 Empirical results illustrate that the new algorithms are markedly faster than those based respectively on resultants, contraction of ideals, subresultants and Gröbner bases.
-They may speed up Risch’s algorithm for transcendental integrands, and help us to compute elementary integrals over logarithmic towers efficiently.conference-paper
+They may speed up Risch’s algorithm for transcendental integrands, and help us to compute elementary integrals over logarithmic towers efficiently.

 # Summary.
 An optional shortened abstract.
 summary: TODO add